 If you look at a list of the professions most prone to suicide, it’s like looking a who’s who of high student debt occupations.
 There a bunch of different stats when it comes to white collar jobs and suicide, but all of them look awful.

 The cost of school needs to come down.
 Administrators need to be fired.
 Staff should be let go.
 Real change must happen.
-I’d love to hear your suggestions in the comments part of the article at the bottom of the page.
+Agree or disagree?
+Either way, I’d love to hear your suggestions in the comments part of the article at the bottom of the page.

-Business Insider compiled a list of the top 19 jobs where you’re most likely to die from suicide, and physicians, dentists, veterinarians, and chiropractors all make up the top 6.
+Business Insider compiled a list of the top 19 jobs where you’re most likely to die from suicide.
+Physicians, dentists, veterinarians and chiropractors all make it in the top six.

 Many of the stress faced by professionals is not related to their finances, but my theory is that the debt is a factor that can help push someone over the edge.
 Debt can make you feel trapped in a situation you desperately want to get out of.

 Professionals commit student loan debt suicide at rates far higher than the general public